-already consistent with the new definition of GST, this correction needed to be applied to only the NOAA IRIS Intensive UT1 series.
+Earth Rotation Service (IERS; IERS 1997, p.
+I49).
+Since most of the series listed in Table 1 were already consistent with the extended definition of GST, this correction needed to be applied to only the NOAA IRIS Intensive UT1 series.